jasonlam510/CityUID/docs/Technical_Details.md

 > The reverse engineering of devices which are legally in my possession is permitted according to § 3 Abs.
 1 Satz 2 lit. b GeschGehG (German Trade Secrets Act)

 > [!IMPORTANT]
+> For legal reasons, no keys for reading the card are included in this application.
 > The functionality of this application is limited to reading the contents of the card.
 > No modifications are possible or will be made possible in the future.
 > **[See legal information (in German)](Legal.md)**